A monumental train station

-Looking more like a theater or a lavishly adorned palace with horseshoe
+Looking more like a theater or a lavishly-adorned palace with horseshoe

 arched doorways, this monumental Neo-Manueline building located between